nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Remark**: A comment/note about a specific contact
+* **Remark**: A comment/note about a specific contact **Tag** A short note about a specific contact, used for sorting and grouping contacts
 * **URL**: Uniform Resource Locator, known more commonly as a link to a website.
 * **XML**: Extensible MarkUp Language, used to format the layout of this software